The F chord on the guitar

 How to play the F chord in all CAGED shapes

-This video lesson is part of a series looking at the CAGED chords, open position, as well as shapes.
+The video lesson above is part of a series looking at the CAGED chords, open-position, as well as barre chord shapes.

 CAGED is only five notes and as you may know, we have seven notes, A B C D E F G. So the F and B are seemingly missing.